Nimmi: Debut

 In 1948, via the connection with her mother Wahidan who had worked with him in the 1930s, the famous filmmaker Mehboob Khan, invited the young Nimmi to watch the making of his current production Andaz at Central Studios.
 She had shown an interest in movies and this was an opportunity to understand the film making process.
 On the sets of Andaz, Nimmi met Raj Kapoor, who was starring in the film.
 At that time, Raj Kapoor was filming his production of Barsaat (1949).
 Having already cast the famous actress Nargis in the female lead role, he was on the lookout for a young girl to play the second lead.
 After observing Nimmi's unaffected and shy behaviour as a guest on the sets of Andaz, he cast the teenaged Nimmi in Barsaat opposite the actor Prem Nath.
 Nimmi played the role of an innocent mountain shepherdess in love with a heartless city man.
 Barsaat, released in 1949, made movie history.
-It was a phenomenal and commercial success.
+It was a phenomenal commercial success.
 Despite the presence of established and popular stars Nargis, Raj Kapoor and Prem Nath, Nimmi had a very prominent and well-received role and was an instant hit with the audiences.

 Rise to stardom

-After Barsaat, Nimmi was flooded with film offers.
-She quietly polished her histrionic abilities and developed a mannered but effectively unique style of acting.
-The diminutive actress, with her saucer shaped expressive eyes, quickly won a loyal fan base with her intense and expressive performances.